MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Experimental Setup

-\textbf{Hardware-in-the-loop Simulator.} To demonstrate the reliability and flight performance benefits of the anomaly detection and recovery schemes, we used a closed-loop MAV simulator, MAVBench, as the experimental platform~\cite{boroujerdian2018mavbench}.
-The environments are simulated in Unreal Engine (UE), and the MAV's kinematics and sensors are captured by AirSim, which also supports various flight controllers.
-Sensors, including RGB-D camera and IMU, used in the experiments, are common for MAVs.
-An Intel i9-9940X CPU and an Nvidia GTX 2080 Ti GPU are used as the host machine to simulate environments and the drone.
-The companion computer is equipped with an Intel i9-9940X CPU, which takes sensory data from the environment and generates flight commands for the drone.
+\textbf{Hardware-in-the-loop Simulator.} We use the state-of-the-art closed-loop simulator, MAVBench~\cite{boroujerdian2018mavbench}, as the experimental platform.
+We use sensors, including RGB-D camera and IMU.
+An Intel i9 CPU and an NVIDIA 2080 Ti GPU are used as the host machine to simulate environments and the UAV.
+The companion computer is equipped with an i9 that takes sensory data and generates flight commands.
+We also evaluated ARM based platforms and the conclusions are unchanged (\S\ref{sec:platforms}).

-\textbf{Training Environments.} To create a training dataset for the autoencoder-based technique, we built an environment generator with configurable parameters (i.e., obstacle density and size of obstacle).
-The obstacle density is defined as the probability of a 10 * 10 grid spawned with an obstacle.
-Each obstacle is a cuboid with \textit{n * n} and infinite height at the center of a grid, where \textit{n} is a discrete number from 1 to 10. [\textit{obstacle density, size of obstacles}] is defined as an environment configuration pair.
-We collect data from randomized environments with the combinations of two obstacle densities (i.e., 0.05 and 0.2) and two sizes of obstacles (i.e., 3 and 5).
-Therefore, there are four configuration pairs in total and each is run 25 times.
-For a given configuration, a random seed is used to randomize the environment in each experiment run.
-For Gaussian-based technique, the Gaussian models are also updated with the same error-free training environments.